 Olympic bronze medallist Tom Daley says he will consult a psychologist in a bid to overcome his issues diving from 10m.

-in the 10m platform World Championship final, having suffered a recurrence of an arm injury.
+He finished sixth in the 10m platform World Championship final, having suffered a recurrence of an arm injury.

 The Briton, 19, was in contention for a medal in Barcelona, but a poor routine in the piked position ended his hopes.

 "I can't concentrate on that dive properly and I panic," he said.
 "I'll probably have to learn it from scratch by taking it right back to basics."

 Daley's specific issue is with the backwards 2.5 somersault with 2.5 twists routine in the piked position.

 He opened the London Olympic final with it, but had to re-take it after camera flashes impeded his initial effort, eventually clinching bronze.

 "Ever since the Olympics, I've had a massive struggle on that dive," said Daley.
 "But I'm going to be working with our sports psychologists and with Andy [Banks, his coach] to devise a plan to get back on track."

 Leon Taylor, the 2004 Olympic silver medallist, mentored Daley through his early years and taught him the routine after inventing it in 1998.

 "I call it 'paralysis by analysis' and he needs to strip everything back," Taylor told BBC Sport.